 Kubernetes Developer Workshop

-If you get stuck, the GitHub source repo for this workshop contains example code, and working files for all of the sections.
+Stuck on something?
+The GitHub source repo for this workshop has example code and working files for every section.

 Azure Kubernetes Service (AKS)

-The main workshop has been built around using Azure Kubernetes Service (AKS) as the Kubernetes environment, almost none of the content is specific to AKS, and you can follow along with any Kubernetes cluster.
-However, if you want to follow along with the main content, you will need access to an Azure subscription to create the AKS cluster and other resources.
+The main workshop is built around Azure Kubernetes Service (AKS), but almost none of the content is actually specific to AKS, so you can happily follow along on any Kubernetes cluster.
+That said, to follow the main content as written you'll need access to an Azure subscription to spin up the AKS cluster and the other resources.

 Workshop sections & topics: